 Health Care Facilities – Required Qualifications

-Facilities providing only psychological or neuropsychological services, evaluations and cognitive therapy are waved from the above requirements as long as all staff are appropriately licensed or certified, and all other standards and contracting requirements are met. occupational therapy (OT) and physical therapy (PT) services must be provided with a facility registration.
+Facilities providing only psychological or neuropsychological services, evaluations and cognitive therapy are waved from the above requirements (registration or licensure) as long as all staff are appropriately licensed or certified, and all other standards and contracting requirements are met.
+Occupational therapy (OT) and physical therapy (PT) services must be provided from a facility with registration.

 A residential ESBI provider also must maintain accreditation from: